 - Students cannot use more than 64 transfer credits toward their degrees at UNC Charlotte.

-- If a student earns a D in a course at UNC Charlotte and wishes to retake it over the summer at another institution, he/she must submit an academic petition.
-See your academic advisor for information on this special case.
+- If a student earns a D in a course at UNC Charlotte and wishes to retake it over the summer at another institution, see your academic advisor for information on this special case.